ccyip/CS565Grader/README.md

   zip file from GUI, but it will most likely not work!
 Blame BrightSpace for that.

   Go to BrightSpace, and select `Grades` tab.
+Click the drop-down menu of the grade category (the first line of the table header) and select `Edit`.
+Find the option `Allow category grade to exceed category weight` in the `Edit` page and consider enabling it if you want the bonus points of this homework/exam to compensate their overall grade (I enabled it when I taught the course, but please discuss it with the instructor!).
+Go back to the `Grades` page.
+Click the drop-down menu of the particular homework/exam (the second line of the table header) and select `Edit`.
+Find the option `Can Exceed` and consider enabling it (to compensate the grade in this category with bonus points).

-Click `Import` button, and import the grades using `gradebook.csv` in `output` directory.
-Then go to `Course Tools` tab and click `Assignments`.
+  Go back to the `Grades` page, click `Import` button, and import the grades using `gradebook.csv` in `output` directory.

+  Go to `Course Tools` tab and click `Assignments`.
 After selecting the corresponding homework, click `Add Feedback Files` on top, and upload `feedback.zip`.
 You should check some students and see if `feedback.txt` appears as attachments.
 Finally, click the `select all rows` checkbox and then click `Publish Feedback`.

   Be careful that the homework category and homework name should not be the same!
 You can check that by going to `Grades` tab: the first line of the